Taitava/obsidian-shellcommands/README.md

 # Shell commands plugin for Obsidian

-This plugin lets you define shell/terminal commands.
-You can then run these predefined commands via Obsidian's command palette, or you can assign hotkeys for your commands.
+This plugin lets you define shell/terminal commands in settings and run them quickly when needed via Obsidian's command palette, or via hotkeys that you can assign in Obsidian's hotkey settings.

+You can customise your commands with built-in variables that can provide the current file title/name/path, current file's parent folder name/path, and date/time stamp with a custom format.

 **Note:** This plugin is still under development and will be improved some da... some ye... some decade!